-‘Bridgerton‘ season two has given us all of the candy-coloured costumes, feathers, jewels, and Regency-era romance that made the first season rise to the top of the streaming platform in late December 2020.
-And it has also made us yearn for an England holiday — one where we can stay in hotels as opulent and beautiful as the places featured in the show.
+‘Bridgerton’ season two has given us all of the candy-coloured costumes, feathers, jewels, and Regency-era romance that made the first season rise to the top of the streaming platform in late December 2020.
+And it has also made us yearn for an England holiday — one where we can stay in hotels as opulent and beautiful as the places featured in both seasons of Bridgerton.

 While those who aren’t familiar with the Julia Quinn book series — upon which the Shonda Rhimes-produced show is based — might have been disappointed with the news of Regé-Jean Page’s starring role coming to an end, avid readers know there is much more to come for the Bridgerton family.
 Viscount Anthony Bridgerton, portrayed by Jonathan Bailey, and his love interest Kate Sharma, Simone Ashley’s character, take the lead this season — bringing us along to London as well as the Bridgerton family home in the English countryside.

 View this post on Instagram

 If you’re anything like this author, then it’s a safe bet you’ll feel the pull to book a one-way ticket to the United Kingdom after getting your Bridgerton fix.
 The wisteria, rolling green hills, and stately buildings are irresistible, especially in the spring.
 Luckily, there’s no shortage of viscount-approved places to stay in the country, including some in the midst of Bridgerton filming locations.
 From London’s Grosvenor Square to the cobble-stoned streets of Bath, here are the best places to stay if you want to live like a Bridgerton.

 Where to find the most opulent hotels in England that’ll remind you of Bridgerton